XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 	3. Select `Work Item Type`, `Feature`, and enter `color` (ie. red) in text color.
 	4. Click `Save` to apply the highlighting.

-> **Known Issues**
->
-> - Export does not work in IE due to IE SVG Security Error (CORS issue).
-> - No way to collapse nodes yet.
-> - Inter team project commits / changesets and files will not navigate correctly, because current project is taken from context.

-Notices for certain third party software included in this extension are provided here: [Third Party Notice](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/ms-devlabs/extension/WorkitemVisualization/latest/assetbyname/ThirdPartyNotice.txt).
+[View Notices](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/ms-devlabs/extension/WorkitemVisualization/latest/assetbyname/ThirdPartyNotice.txt) for certain third party software included in this extension.

 > Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
 Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.